fruitbox12/corefarm/README.md

 # Corefarm
-Agnostic server/client for parallel processing.
-Create, manage and automatically distribute jobs to run on client computers across a network or local host.
+Automatic management system for parallel processing tasks on Windows, Linux and MacOS.
+Create, manage and automatically distribute jobs to run in parallel on client computers over a network or local host.

 Use cases include: render farm, data mining, web scraping, machine learning, data processing.
 Anything that can be parallelized, really.

-It's free, open-source and cross-platform.
+It's free and open-source.

 **WARNING: Corefarm is in early development.
 Incompleteness and instability may occur.**